woedev/testing/docs/cios.md

 If the install fails with a `TMD version mismatch` error, press left or right on the directional pad over the `Select cIOS base` option until the version number is different than the one you tried before.
 The number 57 will not change.
 :::

-11. When the process is complete, exit the installer.
+11. Once you have installed the cIOS, press `B` to return to the Homebrew Channel.

 ::: tip
 [Continue to finalizing setup](mini-finalizing-setup)